-4.2.1 Proposed assignment of the paramagnetic H NMR spectrum
+4.2.1 Proposed assignment of the paramagnetic H NMR spectrum.

-The identification of the broad signal B as due to His-87 $H_N^{\epsilon 2}$ opens the opportunity for a tentative assignment of the remaining paramagnetically shifted H NMR signals (Fig. 2).
-Signals A-E have similar line widths, corresponding to R2 rates of $\sim 5000-10000 \, \text{s}^{-1}$ .
-The paramagnetic contribution to transverse nuclear relaxation rates arises from the sum of contact, dipolar, and Curie spin terms (Bertini et al., 2017b).
-The shifts of signals A-E, together with ESEEM data on mitoNEET (Dicus et al., 2010) and NMR studies on other $[Fe_2S_2]^{2+}$ proteins (Trindade et al., 2021), suggest that hyperfine coupling constants in the range of A/h 1-3 MHz can be estimated for His imidazole ring and Cys $\beta$ CH2 protons.
-With these parameters, considering that mitoNEET is a dimer in solution, we expect a dominant contact contribution to transverse relaxation for meta-like imidazole His protons, which are at about 5 Å from the nearest iron ion, but a predominant dipolar contribution for protons that are 3-3.5 Å apart from the nearest iron ion.
-Indeed, the dipolar and Curie spin terms are related to the metal-to-proton (MH) distance via a $r{\rm MH}^{-6}$ relationship (Solomon, 1955).
-Considering that signal B arises from a proton, His-87 HN $\varepsilon$ 2, about 4.9 Å apart from the metal center and using the available X-ray structure (PDB ID: 2QD0, Lin et al., 2007) to obtain metalto-proton distances, we can predict that signals arising from
+The identification of the broad signal B as due to His-87 $H_N^{\epsilon 2}$ opens the opportunity for a tentative assignment of the remaining 310 paramagnetically shifted H NMR signals (Figure 2).
+Signals A-E have similar linewidths, corresponding to $R_2$ rates of $\sim$ 5000-10000 s-1.
+The paramagnetic contribution to transverse nuclear relaxation rates arises from the sum of contact, dipolar and Curie spin terms (Bertini et al., 2017b).
+The shifts of signals A-E, together with ESEEM data on mitoNEET (Dicus et al., 2010) and NMR studies on other [Fe2S2]2+ and [Fe4S4]2+ -proteins (Trindade et al., 2021), suggest that hyperfine coupling constants in the range of A/h 1-3 MHz can be estimated for His imidazole ring and Cys βCH2 protons.
+With these parameters, 315 considering that mitoNEET is a dimer in solution, we expect a dominant contact contribution to transverse relaxation for metalike imidazole His protons, that are at about 5 Å from the nearest iron ion but a predominant dipolar contribution for protons that are 3-3.5 Å apart from the metal center.
+Indeed-, the dipolar and the Curie spin terms are related to the metal-to-proton (MH) distance via a $r^{-6}{MH}$ relationship (Solomon, 1955).
+Considering that signal B arises from a proton, His-87 $H_N^{\epsilon 2}$ , about 4.9 Å apart from the metal center and using the available X-ray structure (PDB ID: 2QD0, (Lin et al., 2007)) -to obtain metal-toproton distances, we can predict that signals arising from protons at 3.0-3.5 Å from the metal would experience linewidths > 4 kHz, being therefore broadened beyond detection. -The proposed scenario is summarized in Table 2, where the MH distances of the protons of cluster-bound residues are reported.